Chapin Hall (institute): Organization

+Chapin Hall’s mission is to improve child, youth, family, and community well-being by generating actionable knowledge for practitioners, administrators, and policymakers.
+Its work is guided by a commitment to conducting rigorous, policy- relevant research.

+Chapin Hall counts among its assets a motivated staff that includes approximately 70 researchers and policy analysts across the U.S. who are trained in a variety of academic and professional disciplines, including social welfare, public policy, economics, education, public health, psychology, and sociology.
+These individuals bring substantive knowledge, statistical and methodological expertise, and practice experience to their work.
+It currently has more than 120 active projects with budgets totaling upward of $21 million.

+Chapin Hall has long been a leader in the field of child welfare research and pioneered the use of linked administrative data to study the provision of child welfare services and the outcomes of child welfare system-involved children and families.
+It has made major contributions through its research on the outcomes of children and youth in foster care, the impact of social-ecological factors on child welfare service provision, and the effects of child welfare interventions.

 Research and policy initiatives

-Chapin Hall's three major areas of focus are child welfare, community capacity building, and youth homelessness.
-[9] Chapin Hall houses a number of ongoing initiatives related to child, youth, and family well-being.

 Center for State Child Welfare Data

 The Center for State Child Welfare Data is a platform that enables public sector agencies to store and analyze administrative data related to children placed in out-of-home care.
 As of 2017, 22 states used the platform, covering about 70% of children in the U.S. in the child welfare system.

 One component of Center is the Foster Care Data Archive.
 The archive provides access to information about children in the foster care system over time.

 In addition to providing a platform for the data, Chapin Hall staff help members analyze data for both policymaking and in practice.

-Doris Duke Fellowship for the Promotion of Child Well-Being

-Chapin Hall receives financial support from the Doris Duke Charitable Foundation to run a fellowship program for current and recent graduate students interested in child well-being and maltreatment prevention.

-Researchers in the program are from multiple disciplines including social work, child development, public health, medicine, public policy, education, economics, psychology, and epidemiology.
-Fellows receive thirty thousand dollars to complete their dissertation and related research.